KUCINGABU234/loading_page/README.md

 - loading2.py

-# About
+# Update
-A simple loading screen with python
+Add loading v2

 # What Do You Need